 Using the SSAS to invest in the shares of the Principal Employer or other associated employers is limited to 5% or less of the fund value of any one such employer, and is limited to 20% or less of the fund value of all employers.
-It is worth noting that this limit applies whether the Principal Employer is a Limited Company, Partnership or Plc.
+It is worth noting that this limit applies whether the Principal Employer is a limited company, partnership or PLC.
 Caution needs to be applied when investing in the Principal Employer.
-Purchase of shares may result in the SSAS owning unauthorised investments in the eyes of HMRC, e.g. office equipment or vehicles owned by the company which are taxable within a SSAS.
+Purchase of shares may result in the SSAS owning unauthorised investments in the eyes of HMRC, e.g. office equipment or vehicles owned by the company that are taxable within a SSAS.